phuhao00/game_news/README.md

 - User management with password hashing
 - Bookmark system

-The application automatically detects if a PostgreSQL database is available and connects to it.
-If not, it falls back to SQLite for simpler setups.
+The application automatically detects if MongoDB is available and connects to it.
+If not, it falls back to in-memory storage for simpler setups.

-To use PostgreSQL, set the `DB_HOST` environment variable.
-Otherwise, SQLite will be used by default.
+To use MongoDB, set the `MONGO_URI` environment variable.
+Otherwise, in-memory storage will be used by default.

 ## Mobile App Version